angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 ## Wrap up

-With relatively fe lines of code we have created a car turn indicator with RxJS!
+With relatively few lines of code we have created a car turn indicator with RxJS!
 Each trigger press is converted to an alternating signal.
 While a signal cycle is running, all other presses will be ignored.
 The signal ends after the trigger is released and at least 3 cycles have been finished.
-Regardless of how the interrupted signal ended, it will always switch off the light when it leaves the room.
+Regardless of how the interrupted signal ends, it will always switch off the light when it leaves the room.

 **You can find a full working demo on Stackblitz:**